vaginessa/droidlegacy/README.txt

 To run the experiment run ./scripts/main.sh

-The elf machine is for experimental modules.
-I need to do package granularity modules when I get a chance.

-The undead machine is for updating scripts and working with class level coupling threshold 5 modules which seem to be working.

 These are the steps to go from apk to module:
 	sanitize names - remove .- and spaces from name.
 Also change end to -1.apk For example "mario-party v1.1" becomes "mariopartyv11-1.apk" this is closer to the AMGP format